Best Places to Visit in Vietnam (2026)

 Taking an overnight train from Hanoi to Lao Cai is a popular option.
 Trains come in various classes, from basic sleepers to more comfortable cabins with added amenities.
 The journey gives you a chance to rest and arrive early, ready to explore the region.

 Practical Tips: Buses or trains from Hanoi take 5-6 hours; overnight trains are popular.
 Homestays cost $10-$20.
-Wear sturdy shoes for treks; fog is common in January-February.
+Fog is common in January-February.
 Local guides for hikes cost $15-$25.

 Ban Gioc – Waterfall and Rural Landscapes